 Academically talented students are given the opportunity to expand their knowledge by studying at a more advanced level.
 Teachers at all grade levels design differentiated lessons to meet the needs of advanced students within the regular classroom setting.
-“Project Think,” a pull-out program held during the school day, challenges students to think at a higher level and work together to solve problems.
-After school, a number of programs are offered to gifted students in various subject areas such as reading book clubs, technology, geography, Power of the Pencil, drama, art, math, etc. The Talented and Gifted Coordinator, in addition to planning “Project Think” activities and supervising the after-school enrichment program, is also available at certain times during the school day to assist teachers in the classroom and to act as a resource person for gifted learning activities.
+“Project Think” challenges students to think at a higher level and work together to solve problems.
+After school, a number of programs are offered to all students in various subject areas such as reading book clubs, technology, drama, art, math, etc. The Talented and Gifted Coordinator, in addition to planning “Project Think” activities, is also available at certain times during the school day to assist teachers in the classroom and to act as a resource person for gifted learning activities.

 For those students who are experiencing difficulty with academics or other areas, there is an Auxiliary Services Program staff which consists of tutors, speech pathologist, and school psychologist to assist.
 The school also employs OT/PT staff.

 The school also employs staff in each of the following specialty areas: music (general, choral, band), physical education, art, Spanish and computer.
 The computer lab rivals any state-of-the-art lab in the county with networked Pentium computers, digital cameras, scanners, projection equipment, current multimedia software, mobile wireless laptops, iPads, and smartboards.